The magnificent Oatlands Park Hotel

 1716 – The Earl dies, bequeathing the estate to a friend, the 7th Earl of Lincoln, who lays out the high lawned terrace as you see it today.
 The Earl’s heir Henry, Duke of Newcastle, rebuilds and enlarges the house.
 His coat of arms is still to be seen on the main gates.
 He constructs the famous Shell Grotto.

-1790 – Oatlands is leased from the crown to the son of George III, Prince Frederick, thought to be ‘The Grand Old Duke of York’ in the nursery rhyme.
+1790 – Oatlands is leased from the crown to the son of George III, Prince Frederick.
+Who is thought to be ‘The Grand Old Duke of York’ in the nursery rhyme.

 1791 to the current day